 - the thermostat can’t control the corresponding heating and cooling unit(s)

-If your Nest Thermostat is on but you can’t control it or it’s running slow, try manually restarting it by turning the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s running slow, try manually restarting it and turn the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

-After approximately 10 minutes of charging, unhook the Nest Thermostat from the USB charger.
-If the unit has turned on while charging, power it off and then turn it back on again, manually restarting the Nest.
+After approximately 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
+If the thermostat has turned on during this time, shut it down and then turn it back on again, manually restarting the Nest.
 Once it has restarted completely, plug it back in to finish charging.
-After an hour of charging, detach the Nest Thermostat and restore it to its base.
+After an hour of charging, unplug the Nest Thermostat and restore it to its base.

-You should be ready to rock and this point, but again, for more elaborate instructions and information, visit Nest Support.
+You should be good to go and this point, but again, for more elaborate instructions and information, visit Nest Support.

 If you have gone through both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
 Enter us!
-If Calverley Service Experts set up your Nest Thermostat, please give us a call at 817-380-5647 or schedule an appointment online.
-If your Nest Thermostat was not installed by Calverley Service Experts, please contact Nest Support here.
+If Calverley Service Experts set up your Nest Thermostat, please feel free to call us at 817-380-5647 or schedule an appointment online.
+If your Nest Thermostat was not put in by Calverley Service Experts, please reach out to Nest Support here.

-Also, do not let this matter scare you about your Nest’s reliability.
-By owning and properly operating Nest, your thermostat is actually saving money for you every day.
-When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings every day, which typically results in payback within a year.
+Also, do not let this matter worry you about your Nest’s reliability.
+By owning and properly operating Nest, your thermostat is actually saving money for you daily.
+When set it up correctly, Nest intelligently learns your lifestyle, then modifies your heating and cooling use to optimize energy savings daily, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.